monet/monet.js/docs/README.md

 MonadStatic.isInstance(m: Any): Boolean;
 ```

-Checks if passed object os an instance of concrete Monet type.
+Checks if passed object is an instance of concrete Monet type.

 ### static isOfType